starburstdata/starburst-deploy/googlecloud/README.md

 export google_cloud_dns_zone=""

 # Cluster specifics
-# License file provided by Starburst
+# License file provided by Starburst.
+Not required if you are deploying via the Google Cloud Marketplace
 export starburst_license=starburstdata.license
-# Zone where the cluster will be deployed
+# Zone where the cluster will be deployed. e.g. us-east4-b
 export zone=""
 # Google Cloud Project ID where the cluster is being deployed
 export google_cloud_project=""